 Now that my research has strayed into exploring a network of families only loosely connected with my own ancestors, I’ve decided to relocate this part of my research to a separate site.
 (New readers are encouraged to start here.)
 I’m hoping that taking a genealogical approach to recusant history, exploring the links between individuals and families, might uncover hitherto hidden connections.

 I have a longstanding interest in the interwoven subjects of faith and identity.
 Long ago I wrote a PhD thesis on the articulation of Christian belief in twentieth-century poetry.
-More recently, my academic interest in the discursive construction of identities has drawn me back to questions of belief, and in particular how individuals sustain complex and changing religious identities in written form.
+More recently, my academic interest in social identities has drawn me back to questions of belief, and in particular how individuals sustain complex and changing religious identities in writing.